Mattresses: Choosing the best type of mattress Find the perfect bed mattress

-Everything you need to know about this increasingly popular type of mattress can be found in our memory foam mattress guide, or you can read our memory foam mattress reviews to find the right model for you.
+Everything you need to know about this increasingly popular type of mattress can be found in our memory foam mattress guide, or you can read our mattress reviews - which include several memory foam mattresses - to find the right model for you.

 These are one of the cheaper types of bed mattress.
 Continuous coil mattresses are made from a single looped wire, and open-coil mattresses are made of single springs fixed together by one wire.
 Because the springs move as one unit, you are more likely to be disturbed by your partner moving around in the night.
 The coils in these mattresses wear out more quickly than pocket springs, so you’re likely to end up rolling together eventually.

 Which? members who own an open coil mattress are less likely to say that their mattress helps them to get a good night's sleep than those who own other types of mattress.

 Foam mattress or latex mattress

 Foam or latex mattresses tend to be durable and breathable, so can be a good option if you’re allergic to house dust mites.